Comic opera—slapstick, satirical, often bawdy, and irreverent—has had a very different history than that of serious opera or what we call opera seria.

 La Serva Padrona as a prototype of Opera Buffa

-Giovanni Battista Pergolesi lived a very short life, born in 1710, died in 1736, only 26 years; and La serva padrona was written when he was 23, in 1733.
-La serva began its life as one of these comic Italian intermezzi.
-It was originally written by Pergolesi to be performed along with his own opera seria, Il prigioniero superbo, and was premiered with Il prigioniero on September 5 of 1733 in Naples.
+Giovanni Battista Pergolesi lived a short life, born in 1710 and died in 1736 at only 26-years-old.
+La serva padrona was written when he was 23, in 1733.
+La serva began its life as one of the comic Italian intermezzi.
+It was originally written by Pergolesi to be performed along with his own opera seria, Il prigioniero superbo, and was premiered with Il prigioniero on September 5,1733, in Naples.

 La serva padrona was performed in Paris as an opera unto itself, not as an intermezzo, and it represented the new attempt by young Italian composers and librettists to change the operatic language.
-Around 1730 or so, certain young Italian composers began seriously trying to bring opera into harmony with the Enlightenment’s changing ideals of music.
-Specifically, their efforts were directed towards making the entire design more natural—and there’s that word “natural” again—that is, more flexible in structure, more deeply expressive in content, less laden with all that coloratura stuff, and more varied in other musical resources, such as duets, trios, and choruses if you could use them, and so forth.
-Don’t be formulaic.
-Use what you have to use to make the drama work.
-Natural, natural, natural.
-Natural in all things, especially the music.
-Clean up the music and make it more direct and tuneful.
+Around 1730, certain young Italian composers began seriously trying to bring opera into harmony with the Enlightenment’s changing ideals of music.
+Specifically, their efforts were directed towards making the entire design more natural—more flexible in structure, more deeply expressive in content, less laden with coloratura, and more varied in other musical resources.
+Duets, trios, and choruses were included.
+Composers used what they had to be less formulaic and to make the drama work.
+The production was natural in all things, especially the music.
+Music was cleaned up and composed to be more direct and tuneful.

 Typical of these early Enlightenment opera buffe was La serva padrona.
-La serva padrona features music that is lively and catchy.
+It features music that is lively and catchy.
 No formulas, the music follows the necessities of the text.
-We have a small portable cast in La serva padrona—typical of opera buffa—of only three singers, of which only two are singing parts.
-We have a soprano named Serpina.
-We have a bass named Uberto and then we have a third character named Vespone.
-But Vespone is a mute.
-He doesn’t have to sing, so that will keep the payroll down.
+La serva padrona features a small portable cast, typical of opera buffa with only three singers.
+Pergolesi used a soprano, named Serpina, a bass named Uberto, and a third character named Vespone.
+However, Vespone is a mute.
+He doesn’t have to sing, which kept production expenses low.

-This opera, La serva padrona, is about a simple ruse by which a servant girl, Serpina (the serpent), tricks an old bachelor into marriage.
-We call this opera an opera buffa because it is less serious and lighter in plot content than an opera seria; we have familiar characters rather than heroic or mythological ones, people based in a common experience; thirdly, modest performing resources.
-A piece like this is only one step removed from commedia dell’arte.
-A piece with three players of which only two sing could be played almost anywhere a stage could be found.
+La serva padrona is about a simple ruse by which a servant girl, Serpina (the serpent), tricks an old bachelor into marriage.
+The opera is an opera buffa because it is less serious and lighter in plot content than an opera seria.
+The characters are familiar rather than heroic or mythological ones, people based in a common experience.
+Finally, with modest resources, a piece like this is one step removed from commedia dell’arte.
+A piece with three players of which only two sing, could be played almost anywhere a stage could be found.

-Let me set the scene for you.
-Uberto is an old, or at least a rapidly aging, bachelor, financially well off.
+The story resonated with Enlightenment audiences because of the universality of its theme and setting.
+Uberto is an older, aging bachelor, financially well off.
 Serpina is his young, attractive maid who wants to become his wife.
-She wants to become the mistress of the casa.
-In order to make Uberto jealous and force him into asking for her hand, she claims to be engaged to Vespone, the mute.
-Uberto has been left with this information from Serpina, “Oh, I’d love you to meet my husband-to-be.”
-Of course, Uberto can’t believe she intends to marry this guy.
-She leaves, knowing that when she leaves, he’s going to be mulling and thinking this over, and some endless feedback loop in his mind is going to work him up into a frenzy.
-Indeed, he is confused as all get-go.
+To make Uberto jealous and force him into asking for her hand, she claims to be engaged to Vespone, the mute.
+Uberto has been left with this information from Serpina.
+Of course, Uberto can’t believe she intends to marry the mute.
+Serpina leaves, knowing Uberto is going to be mulling and thinking this over in his mind and work himself into a frenzy.
+Indeed, he is confused.

 Here is the recitative that he sings at this moment of confusion: